AllaboutDee/P1/readme.md

 ### **User Stories:**

 * As a user, I want to navigate easily across the site to find relevant information.
-* As a user I want to see upcoming events easily.
+* As a user, I want to see upcoming events effortlessly.
-* As a user I want to easily see what the website is about.
+* As a user, I want to quickly understand what the website is about.
-* As a user I want to see an aesthetically pleasing website.
+* As a user, I want the site to look aesthetically pleasing across devices (mobile, tablet and laptop).
-* As a user I want to know my information is safe and secure so that I can interact with others confidently.
+* As a user, I want my personal information to be secure.
-* As a user, I want the site to be accessible and look visually appealing on my mobile, ipad and laptop device.
+* As a user, I want the site to be accessible on all my devices (mobile, ipad and laptop device).
-* As a user and a prospective member, I want a clear sign-up form to join.
+* As a user and prospective member, I want a clear sign-up form to join.
 * As a user and current member, I want up-to-date information on upcoming events and meetups.

 ### **Site Aims:**